Victims confront Larry Nassar in court: 'Little girls don't stay little forever'

 Nassar, the former USA Gymnastics team doctor for about two decades, pleaded guilty in November to seven counts of criminal sexual conduct in Ingham County in Michigan.
 As part of his plea deal, he admitted that he used his position as a trusted medical professional to sexually abuse young girls.

 He also pleaded guilty to three other criminal counts in Eaton County.
-And he has been sentenced to 60 years in prison for child pornography charges.
+And he has already been sentenced to 60 years in prison for child pornography charges.

-Given the remarkable scope of the years of abuse, several days of court have been set aside for as many as 125 victims or their parents to speak out about Nassar -- and the systems of power that protected him.

 'It all started with him'

-Stephens said Nassar was a "repulsive liar" who had convinced her family that she was a liar.
+Stephens said Nassar was a "repulsive liar" who had convinced her family that she was the one lying.

 "Sexual abuse is so much more than a disturbing physical act.
 It changes the trajectory of a victim's life, and that is something that nobody has the right to do," Stephens said.